Estrogen-Rocks/estrogen-rocks.github.io/hrt.md

    He hates Spironolactone, and gives a good reason why.
 (46:52 in the lecture)

-   Please watch all of the lecture if you have time, its very informative.
-If you skip through you will miss crucial info.
+   Please watch the entire lecture if you have time, its very informative.
+If you skip through you will miss useful info.

    If you **must** skip ahead, **30:33 - 1:02:00** is where MtF information comes up.